SerenityOS/serenity/Base/usr/share/man/man7/Kernel-ProcFSIndexing.md

+## Name

-# ProcFS Indexing
+kernel-procfsindexing - ProcFS Indexing in the Kernel

+## Description

-## Is a ProcFS index deterministic value?
+### Is a ProcFS index deterministic value?

 Short answer - yes.
 Long answer - because of the design pattern that was chosen, each `InodeIndex` actually represent a known object, so it is guaranteed to be